LucasAL11/LucasAL11/README.md

 ### about me
-- &nbsp; I’m currently studyng to be a Fullstack web-developer
+- &nbsp; I’m currently studyng to be a C# and React
-- &nbsp; I’m currently working on ecomerce web project with django
+- &nbsp; I’m currently working with C# web api and React
-- &nbsp; I’m currently learning django and front-end stuff
 - &nbsp; I’m 28y old
 - &nbsp; I’m addicted to caffeine